SEI-R-2-22/u3_lesson_database_design/README.md

 ## You Do

-With your group build out an ERD for an ecommerce website, it needs to have the following features for MVP:
+ Build out an ERD for an ecommerce website, it needs to have the following features for MVP:

 - At least one 1-to-1 and at least one 1-to-many relationship
 - At least one parent table with two children